surveysolutions/docs/content/faq/i-read-about-survey-solutions-and-want-to-use-it-for-collecting-data-in-my-survey-where-can-i-download-a-software-to-install-.md

 themselves with functionality of Survey Solutions.
 You need to create a questionnaire on Questionnaire designer; test your questionnaire with Tester; test the survey management functionality with Demo server.
-After that, please write to <support@musurvey.solutions> to request a cloud server.
+After that, please submit the [new server request](https://mysurvey.solutions/NewServerRequest).